This is the personal website of Mark Dimond. Hello!

 My doctoral thesis, successfully defended in 2014, attempted to improve pedestrian GPS-based route prediction by investigating one of its main preprocessing components, the extraction of discrete journeys from longer GPS position histories.
 It investigated the notion that a common user-held concept of a journey is what prediction algorithms typically try to reproduce, and hence that better approximation of these could improve route prediction..

 I undertook my doctorate as one of the first candidates at the Horizon Centre for Doctoral Training (CDT).
 Taught work and project work whilst at the CDT allowed me to develop technical skills in statistics, mathematics and geographic applications development.
 Before coming to Nottingham I worked with public sector GIS and database systems in a number of different roles.
 My first degree is in Human Geography and Computer Science from the University of Keele (2006).

 M. Dimond, D. Brenig-Jones, and N. Taylor, 2017.
-Exploiting OpenStreetMap topology to aggregate and visualise public transport demand; to appear in proc. of GIS Research UK ('GISRUK') 2017, Manchester.
+Exploiting OpenStreetMap topology to aggregate and visualise public transport demand; in proc. of GIS Research UK ('GISRUK') 2017, Manchester.